ditrit/badaas/CONTRIBUTING.md

 ### Dependencies

 Running tests have some dependencies as: `mockery`, `gotestsum`, etc..
 Install them with `make install dependencies`.

+### Linting

+We use `golangci-lint` for linting our code.
+You can test it with `make lint`.
+The configuration file is in the default path (`.golangci.yml`).
+The file `.vscode.settings.json.template` is a template for your `.vscode/settings.json` that formats the code according to our configuration.

 ### Unit tests